pmrowla/pylivemaker/docs/cli.rst

     If a GAL image contains multiple frames, only the first frame will be used when converting to a format which does not support multiple frames.

-    Conversion to GAL format is not currently supported.
-If you need to generate GAL images, it is recommended to use LiveMaker's ``BmpToGale`` program.
+    Direct conversion to GAL format is not currently supported.
+If you need to generate GAL images, it is recommended to use LiveMaker's ``BmpToGale`` program in conjunction with ``lmbmp``.

 ::